 We believe Cold Agglutinin Disease (CAD) can initially surface in a mild form for some.
 That is based on experience, observation, and lots of input from others with CAD.

 CAD can remain that way [mild] for some time.
 Perhaps years?
 Not impacting a persons lifestyle or causing noticeable health issues.
 Basically an indication on a blood test.
-For some lucky few, evidence indicates the condition may even be temporary.
+For some lucky people, evidence indicates the condition may even be temporary.